Have you been looking for a homework policy for your classroom? This one may cover all the basics that you’ve been searching for!

 This week we are all chatting about our classroom homework policy.
-With the district that I am in right now, the grading policy is very straight forward so when it ends up coming down to how I do my homework, I do what is easiest for me but still provides my students with practice.
+With the district that I am in right now, the grading policy is very straightforward.
+It ends up coming down to how I schedule my homework.
+I do what is easiest for me but still provides my students with practice.

-Our district has cracked down on late work and therefore if an assignment isn’t turned in on the day it is due, a student has 2 days after that to turn the assignment in for a maximum of 70% of the original grade.
+Our district has cracked down on late work.
+Therefore if an assignment isn’t turned in on the day it is due, a student has 2 days after that to turn the assignment in for a maximum of 70% of the original grade.
 After the two days, a zero remains in the gradebook and can not be made up.

 To help me keep up with things this year when it comes to students turning things in on time, I give homework on the first day of the week on a skill we completed the prior week.
 That homework is due by the end of the week.
-If they do not have it in class on the last day of the week, they fill out a “See What Had Happened Was” slip and turn that into the tray at the end of the period.
+If they do not have it in class on the last day of the week, they fill out a Homework Excuse slip (it’s a FREEBIE) and turn that into the tray at the end of the period.

 When I gather homework from the tray and put it in my folder to grade, I can easily pull out the slips and then contact parents as needed.

 I do contact parents after the first card.
-I remind them of our district wide policy and let them know the date that the student must have their assignment in by to receive credit.
-I will say that last week I only had to contact one parent out of 146 students.
+My goal is to remind them of our district-wide homework policy.
+I’ll let them know the date that the student must have their assignment in by to receive credit.
+By doing this, I will say that last week I only had to contact one parent out of 146 students.
 I thought that was pretty amazing for the first week of school.

 I keep the sheet until the assignment is turned in and then I staple it to the assignment so I have that reminder when I am grading it that they are only to get 70% of the original grade.

-When it comes to a second time of filling out a SWHHW in a six weeks, I notify parents once again.
+When it comes to the second time of filling out an Homework Excuse Slip in six weeks, I notify parents once again.
 This is where the documentation is key.
 If the student turned it in within the 2 day window the first time and does so this time, I stop there.
-If they received a 0 the previous time, than this time they will receive a detention.
+If they received a 0 the previous time, then this time they will receive a detention.
 Since homework is due once a week I am hoping to not have to get to this step much this year as this has been adjusted since last year for me.

 Join the SCC Newsletter Today!